dsmyda/synoptic/README.md

 The implementation of the MLP is found in the net folder of src/.
 Corpus can be supplied on request.
 Acheieved around 88-89% accuracy on email summarization - though this is not the end-all metric for ML systems.

-If interested, confusion matrix results can be supplied on request.